ingestly/ingestly-endpoint/README.md

 3. Open `Elasticsearch/mapping_template.json` file and copy & paste the content to the second line of Dev Tools console.
 4. Click the triangle icon on the first line (execute the command)

-If you see `Custom Analyzer` related error message when you executed above process, you should chose one of the following selection.
+If you see `Custom Analyzer` related error message when you executed above process, you should choose one of the following selections.

 A. Add Natural Language Analysis plugins to Elasticsearch. `analysis-kuromoji` and `analysis-icu` are recommended.
 B. Remove `analysis` section (from line 22 to line 40) from `Elasticsearch/mapping_template.json` to deactivate Analyzer.